 - Polokwane Game Reserve Take in some South African flora and fauna by exploring the Polokwane Game Reserve.

 - Meropa Casino Hit the slots or try your hand at card games at Polokwane’s popular casino.

 - Polokwane Bird and Reptile Park View some fascinating examples of local birds and reptiles at this conveniently located attraction.

 Pretoria is located in northern South Africa and is its administrative capital.
 Top attractions include:

-Despite being a host city during the 2010 World Cup, Rustenburg is a little off the beaten path for most visitors to South Africa.
+Despite being a host city to the World Cup, Rustenburg is a little off the beaten path for most visitors to South Africa.
 Attractions revolve around nature, and include: